This tutorial shows you how to set up a single-replica

 Verifica che la fatturazione sia attivata per il tuo progetto.

-In the Google Cloud Platform Console, go to Cloud Shell.
+In the Cloud Console, activate Cloud Shell.

 gcloudcommand-line tool, and with values already set for your current project.
 It can take a few seconds for the session to initialize.